Observation of a cross-section enhancement near the $t\bar{t}$ production threshold in $\sqrt{s}=13$ TeV $pp$ collisions with the ATLAS detector: Data and simulated event samples

 \subsection{Modelling of \texorpdfstring{$t\bar{t}$}{ttbar} quasi-bound-state effects}

 At the LHC, the dominant \nrQCD contribution to the \ttbar cross-section near the production threshold arises from the production of colour-singlet \ttbar pairs via gluon--gluon fusion ($gg \rightarrow \ttbar$), which experience an attractive QCD potential, leading to the formation of quasi-bound-states.
-Although top--antitop quark pairs produced in a colour-octet configuration experience a repulsive QCD potential and cannot form bound states, gluon exchange between the pair still leads to a reduction of the cross-section above $2 \cdot \mtop$ via the Sommerfeld effect~\cite{Kiyo:2008bv} and an enhancement at $\mttbar$ values slightly below $2 \cdot \mtop$, though the latter effect is subleading compared with the enhancement arising from colour-singlet states.
+Although top--antitop quark pairs produced in a colour-octet configuration experience a repulsive QCD potential, gluon exchange between the pair still leads to an effect on the cross-section, though it is subleading compared with the enhancement arising from colour-singlet states.

 In the present analysis, \nrQCD effects close to the production threshold are modelled following the approach described in Ref.~\cite{Fuks:2024yjj}.
 In this framework, the formation of colour-singlet states is described using the Green’s function of non-relativistic QCD in the Coulomb gauge, which determines the momentum distribution of top quarks under the influence of the QCD potential.
 The Green's function is computed numerically by solving the Lippmann-Schwinger equation with input from the Fourier transform of the QCD potential~\cite{Fuks:2021xje,Jezabek:1992np,Hagiwara:2016rdv,Hagiwara:2017ban}.
 The result is used to reweight the MEs obtained at LO accuracy in \pQCD for the production of a (potentially off-shell) colour-singlet \ttbar pair in an $S$-wave configuration near the \ttbar threshold, to simulate a sample of quasi-bound-state \ttbar events.
 The model includes the full spectrum of $^1S_0$ mass states around the \ttbar production threshold.
 It accounts only for gluon-initiated processes, which can produce $^1S_0$ states, while subdominant quark–antiquark–initiated contributions to $^3S_1$ states are not included.